-16 There is duplication of individuals across service areas.
+11 There is duplication of individuals across service areas.

-Vermont is ranked 2nd in New England and 6th in the nation in total family support17 spending (both state and federal) per \$100,000 personal income.
+Vermont is ranked 1st in New England and 4th in the nation in total family support12 spending (both state and federal) per \$100,000 personal income.

-Chart: The State of the States in Developmental Disabilities, Department of Psychiatry and Coleman Institute for Cognitive Disabilities, University of Colorado, preliminary data, 2017
+Chart: The State of the States in Developmental Disabilities, Department of Psychiatry and Coleman Institute for Cognitive Disabilities, University of Colorado, 2015

-Vermont's family support18 spending is ranked 1st in New England and 10th in the nation in terms of the percent of the total intellectual/developmental disabilities (I/DD) services system budget.
+Vermont's family support13 spending is ranked 2nd in New England and 8th in the nation in terms of the percent of the total intellectual/developmental disabilities (I/DD) services system budget.

-Chart: The State of the States in Developmental Disabilities, Department of Psychiatry and Coleman Institute for Cognitive Disabilities, University of Colorado, preliminary data, 2017
+Chart: The State of the States in Developmental Disabilities, Department of Psychiatry and Coleman Institute for Cognitive Disabilities, University of Colorado, 2015

-17 "Family Support" is defined here as supports provided to individuals who live with their family who receive Flexible Family Funding or developmental disabilities home and community-based services funding for inhome supports, respite and/or service coordination.
+12 "Family Support" is defined here as supports provided to individuals who live with their family who receive Flexible Family Funding or developmental disabilities home and community-based services funding for in-home supports, respite and/or service coordination.
 Spending reflects an individual's total budget minus community and work supports.

-18 Ibid.
+13 Ibid.